Today (American TV program): Early Today

 After 20 minutes, the program continued with Jenna Bush Hager from Studio 6A, the former home of Megyn Kelly Today, where broadcasts of the third hour would begin to be based.
 Since its debut, the third hour has used a modified nameless opening title sequence compared to the other editions of Today.
-Various other Today and NBC News personalities filled in until January, when it was announced that the official hosts would be Al Roker, Sheinelle Jones, Dylan Dreyer and Craig Melvin.
-On December 4, 2018, an NBC News spokesperson confirmed that the third hour would move to Studio 1A to streamline the production process and create a more seamless broadcast.
+Various other Today and NBC News personalities filled in until January, when it was announced that the official hosts would be Al Roker, Sheinelle Jones, Dylan Dreyer and Craig Melvin, with the show becoming a primarily panel discussion program under the banner of The 3rd Hour.
+On December 4, 2018, an NBC News spokesperson confirmed that The 3rd would move to Studio 1A to streamline the production process and create a more seamless broadcast.
 The last day at Studio 6A was January 4, 2019, with new broadcasts in Studio 1A beginning on January 7.

-Today with Hoda & Jenna
+Today with Jenna & Friends

-Today with Hoda & Jenna premiered on April 8, 2019, as the fourth hour of Today, succeeding Kathie Lee & Hoda.
-The program is hosted by Hoda Kotb and Jenna Bush Hager, and continues to follow a similar format as its predecessor as its own distinct entity.
+Today with Jenna & Friends premiered on January 13, 2025, as the fourth hour of Today, succeeding Hoda & Jenna.
+The program is hosted by Jenna Bush Hager and guest hosts, and continues to follow a similar format as its predecessor as its own distinct entity.